MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machines.md

 ### Deletion of unused resources

-For environments without the Power Automate Hosted Process license, we clean unused resources to ensure our service is available for everyone.
+For environments without the Power Automate hosted process license, we clean unused resources to ensure our service is available for everyone.
 A hosted machine that has been inactive for 14 days may be automatically deleted.
 The deleted hosted machine will still be visible but can't be used anymore.
 An inactive hosted machine is a machine that has no flow runs and no usage of Power Automate for desktop for the last 14 days.

 > [!NOTE]
 > You need to delete the inactive hosted machine and recreate a new one to continue using the hosted machines feature.
 You need to reconfigure the connections associated with your cloud flows.